 rBST: Genetically Modified Milk

 BST (for “bovine somatotropin”) is produced in cows’ pituitary glands.
 It’s also sometimes called BGH (for “bovine growth hormone”).
 It occurs naturally and, since the 1920s, has been known to increase milk production.
 It is a peptide, not a steroidal, hormone.

 rBST stands for “recombinant bovine somatotropin,” and is a GM version of this naturally occurring hormone.
 Injecting the GM hormone causes cows to produce about 10 percent more milk.
-This report shows the reduction in milk production when rBST injections stop.
 In 1985, the FDA ruled that meat and milk from rBST-injected cows were safe, and consumers in several states unknowingly ate and drank both while Monsanto, Upjohn and others ran tests on their GM hormone.

 The FDA approved the GM hormone in late 1993, saying there was “no significant difference” in milk from injected and uninjected cows.
 Its ruling meant that dairies could not label their milk as coming from uninjected cows, because doing so, the FDA said, suggested that there is a difference and the FDA said there was no difference.